Bat Creek Stone: Context of excavation

-North America has a vast and significant history, a "rich history" that belongs to "sophisticated Native American civilizations" and pre-dates the introduction of European settler colonialism.
+North America has a diverse, millennia-long history.
+Native American civilizations long predate the introduction of European settler colonialism.
 Part of this history remains embedded in the advanced architecture of the Adena and Hopewell people.
-The Adena and Hopewell peoples constructed significant earthworks and mounds, a "widespread practice throughout the American southeast, Midwest, and northern plains".
+The Adena and Hopewell peoples, among others in eastern and midwestern North America, constructed significant earthworks and mounds.

-However, "Despite the preponderance of archaeological evidence that these mound complexes were the work of sophisticated Native American civilizations," this fact has been "obscured by the Myth of the Mound Builders".
-The Myth of the Mound-builders is a damaging belief that discredits Native American peoples by claiming they were not the creators of the phenomenal mounds, and another group of people, frequently referred to as a "Vanished Race", are responsible for their creation and persisting splendor.
-This belief was influential and "adopted by many Americans in the eighteenth and nineteenth centuries".
-The reasons are complicated for the popularity of this obfuscation of the facts of Native American societies, but it is clear that it reflects the sentiments of European settler colonialism.
-Historian Sarah E. Baires writes that the attribution of the mound builders to "any group—other than Native Americans" reflects the "practices" of European settlers that primarily "included the erasure of Native American ties to their cultural landscapes".
-The forced removal of Native peoples from their land and the severing of Native people from their heritage was partially enacted by "destroying indigenous pyramid mounds" and "The creation of the Myth of the Mounds".
-These acts are a form of cultural genocide by European colonizers which enabled settlers "to make way for the movement of 'new' Americans into the Western 'frontier'".
+Archaeological evidence has clarified that these civilizations, not the proposed vanished, monolithic Mound Builders, created the widespread structures.
+The myth of the Mound-builders is viewed by many academics, including Kenneth Feder and Sarah E. Baires, as a damaging belief that discredits Native American peoples by claiming they were not the creators of the phenomenal mounds, and another group of people, frequently referred to as a "Vanished Race", are responsible for their creation and persisting splendor.
+This belief was once widespread and influential among Americans prior to the twentieth century, reflecting the sentiments of European settler colonialism.
+Baires writes that the attribution of the mound builders to "any group—other than Native Americans" reflects the propensity of European academics to erase "Native American ties to their cultural landscapes".
+Destruction of mounds occurred alongside the forced removal of Native peoples from their land and the Mound Builders theory further distanced them from their heritage.
+These acts served as a form of cultural genocide by European colonizers alongside the physical movement of settlers onto native lands.